-|X| ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d)

-OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2016

-OR

-| | TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission file number: 001-16109

-CORECIVIC, INC.

-(Exact name of registrant as specified in its charter)

-MARYLAND

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-10 BURTON HILLS BLVD., NASHVILLE, TENNESSEE 37215

-(Address and zip code of principal executive office)

-REGISTRANT'S TELEPHONE NUMBER, INCLUDING AREA CODE: (615) 263-3000

-SECURITIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT:

-Title of each class

-Name of each exchange on which registered

-Common Stock, \$.01 par value per share

-New York Stock Exchange

-SECURITIES REGISTERED PURSUANT TO SECTION 12(g) OF THE ACT: NONE

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes [X] No []

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15 (d) of the Act.
-Yes [] No [X]

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No []

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes [X] No []

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. []

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer [X]

-Accelerated filer []

-Non-accelerated filer [] (Do not check if a smaller reporting company)

-Smaller reporting company []

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act.).
-Yes [] No [X]

-The aggregate market value of the shares of the registrant's Common Stock held by non-affiliates was approximately \$4,092,088,786 as of June 30, 2016 based on the closing price of such shares on the New York Stock Exchange on that day.
-The number of shares of the registrant's Common Stock outstanding on February 16, 2017 was 117,666,948.
+$\boxtimes$ ANNUAL REPORT PURSUANT TO SE EXCHANGE ACT OF 1934 CCTION 13 OR 15(d) OF THE SECURITIES • led December 31, 2017 R TRANSITION REPORT PURSUANT TO EXCHANGE ACT OF 1934 SECTION 13 OR 15(d) OF THE SECURITIES Number 001-16109 VIC, INC. as specified in its charter) MARYLAND 62-1763875 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) ASHVILLE, TENNESSEE 37215 principal executive office) REGISTRANT'S TELEPHONE NUMBER, INCLUDING AREA CODE: (615) 263-3000 SECURITIES REGISTERED PURSUA NT TO SECTION 12(b) OF THE ACT: Title of each class Name of each exchange on which registered Common Stock, par value \$.01 per share New York Stock Exchange SECURITIES REGISTERED PURSUANT TO SECTION 12(g) OF THE ACT: NONE Indic cate by check mark if the registrant is a well-known seasoned iss uer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ Indic cate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15 (d) of the Act.
+Yes □ No ⊠ Exch , ports required to be filed by Section 13 or 15(d) of the Securities shorter period that the registrant was required to file such reports), ays.
+Yes $\boxtimes$ No $\square$ Data nically and posted on its corporate Web site, if any, every Interactive 05 of Regulation S-T during the preceding 12 months (or for such h files).
+Yes $\boxtimes$ No $\square$ conta Item 405 of Regulation S-K is not contained herein, and will not be xy or information statements incorporated by reference in Part III of comp cate by check mark whether the registrant is a large accelerated pany, or an emerging growth company.
+See definitions of "large" emerging growth company" in Rule 12b-2 of the Exchange Act filer, an accelerated filer, a non-accelerated filer, a smaller reporting accelerated filer", "accelerated filer", "smaller reporting company", a (Check one): Larg ge accelerated filer Accelerated filer $\Box$ -accelerated filer $\Box$ (Do not check if a smaller represing growth company orting company) Smaller reporting company com plying with any new or revised financial accounting standards p - cate by check mark whether the registrant is a shell company (as ı ne aggregate market value of the shares of the registrant's Commo n Stock held by non-affiliates was approximately \$3,239,937,829 as registrant's Common Stock outstanding on February 15, 2018 was 118,204,246.